The Come Back, All is Forgiven Tour: Live: CD version

 The audio of the video has been released as a CD album under many guises across Europe and beyond.
 These albums have been released by a number of different 'super-cheapo' labels.
 The majority of versions of the album omitted the opening track "Dancing on the Telephone", while others placed "Make Me Smile (Come Up and See Me)" as the first track.

 Track listing

 Critical reception

-In an AllMusic review of the 1994 Make Me Smile - Live on Tour release of the concert, Dave Thompson stated: "The highlights are the two cuts from Harley's Yes You Can album, "The Lighthouse" and "Star for a Week," [which] work far more effectively live than they did in the studio.
-But the retreads of the older material offer only isolated sparks of interest and innovation - ten minutes of "Sebastian" impress with their portentousness, and the medley of "The Best Years of Our Lives"/"Sweet Dreams" is perverse enough to demand a second listen.
+Upon its release, Robin Duke of the West Lancashire Evening Gazette considered Cockney Rebel's return to be "one of the least likeliest comebacks of this year", with Harley now "look[ing] and sound[ing] like one of rock's older statesmen even though his band look and sound eminently contemporary".
+He picked "Sebastian" as one of the highlights and concluded, "Never one to show much enthusiasm about the traditions of the rock world, does Harley actually mean what he is doing this time around or is this simply a money spinner?
+It would be a shame if it was the latter."
+In an AllMusic review of the 1994 Make Me Smile - Live on Tour CD release of the concert, Dave Thompson picked "The Lighthouse" and "Star for a Week" as two highlights from the show and noted they "work far more effectively live than they did in the studio" [on 1992's Yes You Can].
+He felt the older material "offer[s] only isolated sparks of interest and innovation - ten minutes of 'Sebastian' impress with their portentousness, and the medley of 'The Best Years of Our Lives'/'Sweet Dreams' is perverse enough to demand a second listen.
 The problem is, this is meant to be a Steve Harley album.
 The audience often sings louder than he does."